kellyclemmensen/CXSProj1/README.md

 ## Document Topics
 - Automated ELK Stack Deployment
+  - ELK Configuration
+  - Beats in Use
+  - Machines Being Monitored
 - Cybersecurity Bootcamp Scripts
 - Kibana Investigation Summary
+- Access Policies
+- How to Use the Ansible Build

 ## Automated ELK Stack Deployment

 ### Overview
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 ELK Stack implementation was build for the purposes of doing investigation into log and system module activity.
 This implementation leverages Infrastructure as a Service (IAAS) to build the environment in which the ELK stack is build on.

 This document describes the environment built and tasks completed, in sequence to fully implement a working environment.